Jason Davis, Pastor

-Rev. Jason Davis was born and raised in Vidalia, attended Vidalia High School (class of 2000), graduated with an engineering degree from Mercer University in 2004 and worked at Plant Hatch for three years before enrolling at Reformed Theological Seminary where he graduated in 2010.
-During and after seminary, Jason served in various roles of increasing responsibility at Smyrna Presbyterian Church in Cobb County, where he served as the Assistant Pastor, the Associate Pastor, and finally the Interim Pastor, along with serving on three Presbytery committees.
+Rev. Jason Davis was born and raised in Vidalia, attended Vidalia High School (class of 2000), graduated from Mercer University in 2004 and worked at Plant Hatch for three years before enrolling at Reformed Theological Seminary where he graduated in 2010.
+During and after seminary, Jason served in various roles of increasing responsibility at Smyrna Presbyterian Church in Cobb County, along with serving on three Presbytery committees.
 He is currently enrolled again at Reformed Theological Seminary Charlotte, where he is working on his Doctor of Ministry, doing his dissertation on rural church planting.
 In 2015, the Savannah River Presbytery called Jason to organize and plant Grace Community in Vidalia.
 The mission church was particularized in November of 2017, and since Jason has continued to shepherd the church as its pastor.
-Outside of Grace Community, Jason serves as president of the Toombs Area Ministerial Association (TAMA), as a trustee at the Paul Anderson Youth Home, as a trustee at the Ohoopee Regional Library, as a member of the Vidalia Kiwanis Club, and on the Reformed Unversity Ministries Committee of Savannah River Presbytery.
+Outside of Grace Community, Jason serves as a trustee at the Paul Anderson Youth Home, as Chairman of the board of trustees at the Ohoopee Regional Library, as President Elect of the Vidalia Kiwanis Club, as a mentor for Leadership Toombs/Montgomery, on the Advisory Council of Brewton Parker College, and on the Reformed Unversity Ministries Committee of the Savannah River Presbytery.
 Jason and his wife, Rachel, have two lovely daughters, Bonnie and Gracie.
-In his spare time, Jason enjoys hunting and fishing, playing tennis, collecting coins, old cars, and most especially hanging out with his family.
+In his spare time, Jason enjoys hunting and fishing, playing tennis, collecting coins, old cars, travel, exploring South Georgia, and most especially hanging out with his family.

 Matthew holds a BM Ed and MM in choral conducting from Georgia Southern University.
 While attending, he studied conducting under Rod Caldwell and Shannon Jeffreys.
 In addition, he also studied choral conducting with Stanley Roberts while conducting the Mercer University Preparatory Choir.
 His school choirs have received multiple superior rankings in educational and competitive festivals and have been invited to perform as flagship elementary choirs for GMEA state conventions.
 He most recently served as Minister of Music at Sylvania First United Methodist Church, where he ministered for twelve years.
 Matthew was the choral director, piano lab and guitar instructor for Screven County Middle School.
-He currently is bound for West Laurens Middle/High schools to serve as their new director of choirs.
+He recently taught at West Laurens Middle and High Schools, where he was director of their choirs.
+He is now currently working to establish a choral program at the Toombs County upper schools.
 Matthew is excited to share in the opportunity to be a part of the Grace Community Church leadership and family, as he seeks to help lead God's people in praise and worship of our Savior.
 He is the proud husband of Anna Katherine and father to two beautiful daughters, Liliana and Isla Kate.